 Read on to learn how you as a brand manager can use market segmentation to understand your target audience on a deeper level.

 Market segmentation divides your target audience into groups (or “segments”) based on a set of shared characteristics.

 Let’s take a basic example.
 If you sell books for children, teenagers, and young adults, you could segment your customers based on age.
 That’s a basic market segmentation method.
 However, you can go much deeper based on the genre of books they enjoy reading, how often they purchase from you, where they live, and more.

-Let’s dive into the different types of market segmentation, also known as audience segmentation, and how they can help you understand your customers better.
+Let’s dive into the different types of market segmentation, also known as audience segmentation, and how they can help you understand your target customers better.

 The Four Different Types of Market Segmentation